mediafly/extensions-documentation/interactives.md

 *mflyCommands.js:* mflyCommands.showDownloader(_x-coord, y-coord, width, height_) <br>
 *URL:* mfly://control/showDownloader?x=[x-coord]&y=[y-coord]&w=[width]&h=[height] <br>
 *Description:* Shows the Downloader dialog at x-coord, y-coord coordinates with specified width and height.
 Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS. <br>
-*Availability:* iOS, Android (soon)
+*Availability:* iOS, Android

 #### Get total download progress
 *mflyCommands.js:* mflyCommands.getDownloadStatus() <br>
 *URL:* mfly://data/download/status <br>
-*Description:* Get total download progress, as a range between 0 (no downloads started) and 1 (all downloads complete), and number of failed downloads. <br>
+*Description:* Get total download progress, as a range between 0 (no downloads started) and 1 (all downloads complete), number of failed downloads, and number of downloads for whom storage has been exceeded. <br>

 	Example:
 		GET mfly://data/download/status
 		Result:
         {
           "progress":0.12,
-          "fails":1
+          "fails":1,
+          "storageExceeded": 3
         }

-*Availability:* iOS, Android (soon)
+*Availability:* iOS (586+ for storageExceeded), Android (2.22.98+)

 #### Get download progress for a single item
 *mflyCommands.js:* mflyCommands.getDownloadStatus(_id_) <br>
 *URL:* mfly://data/download/status/[id] <br>
 *Description:* Get download status for a single item.
-The attribute may be "progress" (download is progressing normally), "error" (download is in an error state), or "exceed" (download won't proceed because the cellular limit set for the app has been exceeded). <br>
+The attribute may be "progress" (download is progressing normally), "error" (download is in an error state), "cellularExceeded" (download won't proceed because the cellular limit set for the app has been exceeded; iOS only), or "storageExceeded" (download won't proceed because there is no more available storage on this device). <br>

 	Example:
 		GET mfly://data/download/status/[id]